Vampire/javacord.github.io/_wiki/basic-tutorials/listener-introduction.md

     }
 }).removeAfter(30, TimeUnit.MINUTES);
 ```
-> Seems like the bot is very sensible to criticism.
+> Seems like the bot is very sensitive to criticism.

 # Removing listeners